Breadcrumb

 For other application types that the ORI has determined full board review is not required (i.e., minimal risk), the duration of the review and approval process will vary based on your study and may take several weeks.
 Applications should be submitted well ahead of any research to be conducted.

-Depending on the complexity and risk levels associated with the study, the Office of Research Integrity will categorize the application submission for review.
+• Depending on the complexity and risk levels associated with the study, Research Compliance will categorize the application submission for review.
 Applications will be reviewed on a first-come, first-served basis which also includes study amendment applications and continuing renewals.
 Therefore, the ORI highly recommends accurate and timely submission of the application and attachments to account for this review process.

 • Social & behavioral research investigators